-Certain international students holding F-1 student visas may be eligible for a two-year extension of their post-completion OPT employment benefits, allowing continued employment in certain circumstances.
+Certain international students holding F-1 student visas may be eligible for a two-year extension of their one year post-completion OPT employment benefits, allowing continued employment in certain circumstances.
 Under this benefit - called the 24-month STEM Extension of post-completion Optional Practical Training ("STEM Extension OPT") - students may qualify for this additional employment authorization if they meet certain eligibility requirements, including:

 They completed a US degree in certain STEM fields specifically designated by the Department of Homeland Security as eligible for the extension